California State Route 41

-State Route 41 (SR 41) is a state highway in California, connecting the Central Coast with the San Joaquin Valley and the Sierra Nevada.
-Its western terminus is at the Cabrillo Highway (SR 1) in Morro Bay, and its eastern terminus is at SR 140 in Yosemite National Park.
+State Route 41 (SR 41) is a state highway in the U.S. State of California, connecting the Central Coast with the San Joaquin Valley and the Sierra Nevada.
+Its southern terminus is at the Cabrillo Highway (SR 1) in Morro Bay, and its northern terminus is in Yosemite National Park.
 It has been constructed as an expressway from near SR 198 in Lemoore north to the south part of Fresno, where the Yosemite Freeway begins, passing along the east side of downtown and extending north into Madera County.
+Though maps and signs may show the highway extending north inside Yosemite National Park from its entrance to Yosemite Valley, this segment is federally maintained and is not included in the state route logs.

 Route description

 The majority of Route 41 runs as either two-lane rural highway or four-lane divided highway.
 The only part of SR 41 that turns into a freeway itself is in Fresno County and parts of Madera.
 The southern end of the highway intersects SR 1 in Morro Bay.
 Between Morro Bay and Fresno, the highway intersects U.S. Route 101 in Atascadero, proceeds through the Coast Range and intersects SR 46.
 Actor James Dean died in an accident in 1955 at the intersection of SR 46 in Cholame.
 Currently, there is a memorial located there.
 The interchange is now called the James Dean Memorial Junction.
 Between SR 46 and SR 33, SR 41 ascends the Diablo Range and Cottonwood Pass and briefly travels through Kern County without any intersections in its entirety.
 After entering Kings County, it reaches SR 33.
 SR 41 then intersects Interstate 5 south of Kettleman City.
-A large hazardous waste and municipal solid waste disposal facility operated by Waste Management, Inc. is located 5.6 km (3.5 mi) SSW of Kettleman City on the west side of the highway.
+The Kettleman Hills Hazardous Waste Facility is located 5.6 km (3.5 mi) SSW of Kettleman City on the west side of the highway in the Kettleman Hills.
 Just before reaching the intersection at SR 198 outside of the city of Lemoore, SR 41 becomes a four-lane divided highway until just southeast of Riverdale, where SR 41 reverts to one lane in each direction.
 The El Adobe de los Robles Rancho built by pioneer Daniel Rhoads can be found north of Lemoore.

 Southeast of Caruthers, SR 41 becomes a four-lane divided highway and eventually a freeway approaching the Fresno city limits.
 The route intersects SR 99 near Jensen Avenue.
 Complete access is not available between SR 41/SR 99.
 For example, there is no direct connector between the southbound SR 41 and northbound SR 99; drivers wanting to make this transition must exit at the SR 41/SR 180 interchange, head west on SR 180, and then transition onto SR 99 at the interchange between those two freeways.
 Likewise, there is no direct connector between the northbound SR 41 and the southbound SR 99.
 Drivers must exit at Jensen Avenue, head east on Jensen until its junction with SR 99 a half-mile east of SR 41, and then make the southbound transition onto SR 99.